FactomProject/factom-docs/api/index.html.md

 Normally, when started the program creates a new certificate if one is not found.
 The certificates are bound to a set of specific IP addresses.
 Normally it finds the IP address by asking the OS.
 When using cloud services that use a different public IP than the server sees (AWS, Azure) the

 certificate needs to be told what the external IP address is manually.
 There are two options for this.
 Edit the config file to show the external IP address instead of localhost for FactomdLocation start factomd with the selfaddr flag and pass a comma separated list of authorized domains and IP addresses factomd -tls=true -selfaddr=domain.net,123.23.111.444

+##errors

+{
+"jsonrpc":"2.0",
+"id": 0,
+"method":"junk"
+}

+{
+"jsonrpc":"2.0",
+"id":0,
+"error":{
+"code":-32601,
+"message":"Method not found"
+}
+}